Ethiopia Sidamo Bensa 'Della' Natural Grade 1

 Sidama is best enjoyed for its good body and berry notes.
 Washed Sidama is preferred to highlight the characteristic fruitiness.
 Our coffee is done in the natural process, where the cherries dry under direct sunlight for 2 to 3 weeks.
 This allows us to showcase the good body that accompanies the natural process against the backdrop of its fruitiness.

-We have chosen to roast this coffee medium light towards light to highlight its many fruity characteristics, but long enough to reduce the acidity in its aftertaste such that it is an accommodating coffee from start to end.
+We have chosen to roast this coffee medium light towards light to bring forward the intense strawberry note, but long enough to reduce the acidity in its aftertaste such that it is an accommodating coffee from start to end.